-- 58 professionals have been trained on the Healthy Hearts Kit so
+- At least 58 professionals have been trained using our Healthy Hearts Kit.

 - 12 Health Care Assistants have been trained in mental health

-- the Art 4 the Heart event was attended by 7 service users
+- Our Art 4 the Heart event was attended by 7 service users

 - 50 people attended the unveiling of four professional pieces of